kgllev/poker/README.md

 # Pokeren

-A solution to the Poker Hands problem
+A solution to the Poker Hands Exercise

 ## Test